DHTMLX/docs-suite/docs/ribbon/api/ribbon_data_config.md

 # data

-@short: specifies an array of data objects to set into Ribbon
+@short: Optional.
+Specifies an array of data objects to set into Ribbon

 @signature: {'data?: array;'}